emersonmde/nenya/README.md

 The rate limiter achieves an adaptive rate limit using a Proportional–Integral–Derivative (PID) controller which determines the target rate limit based on the request rate.
-This implementation includes with error bias, accumulated error clamping, anti-windup feedback, and output clamping.
+This implementation includes error bias, accumulated error clamping, anti-windup feedback, and output clamping.

 ### Overview